Samuraig5/piranha/README.md

 **2. Training Data**

 The python scripts provided for the download and creation of the MNIST and CIFAR10 datasets did not work in SciCORE.
-Instead I created the MNIST on a local machine and tranfered the already prepared data to scicore.
+Instead I created the MNIST on a local machine and tranfered the already prepared data to SciCORE.
+If you want to use CIFAR10 you will have to build it locally with the scripts in `scripts` and then transfer them to SciCORE.
+For more details see the [original repo for Piranha](https://github.com/ucbrise/piranha).

 **3. GTest**

 Since GTest as a module was not availalbe on SciCORE we had to pull it from GitHUB and build it on SciCORE.

+**4. Building Piranha**

+Building Piranha was a significant challange and need a very specific but non-obvious chain of execution (hence the wierd build instructions).
+The other changes all come stem from this one problem that took a full week to work around.

 ---------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------